d-kleine/Advent_of_HayStack/README.md

 This project is a series of ten challenges designed to explore and enhance skills in using the Haystack framework for building advanced pipelines.
 Each challenge presents a scenario requiring the design, implementation, and optimization of pipelines using Haystack's tools and capabilities.
 The tasks focus on leveraging components from HayStack to solve practical problems.

+In addition to showcasing Haystack's features, the challenges explore its application in realistic environments, working with technologies such as [Weaviate](https://weaviate.io/), [AssemblyAI](https://www.assemblyai.com/), [NVIDIA](https://www.nvidia.com/en-us/ai/), [Arize](https://arize.com/), and [MongoDB](https://www.mongodb.com/), demonstrating how Haystack integrates seamlessly with these systems to create powerful, end-to-end solutions for information retrieval and natural language processing tasks.

 ## **Challenges**

 ### **Project 1: Fetching Knowledge**